 Role

-Seth is the module leader across various sport and leisure management areas, including event management.
-He specialises in sport management with a research focus on event impacts, international sport marketing and sporting event legacies.
+Seth is the MSc sport management course leader and module leader across various sport and leisure management areas, including event management and sport ecology.
+He specialises in sport management with a research focus on event impacts and legacies.

 Career overview